-Your PIN is specific to the device that it is created on.
+Your PIN is specific to the device and network that it is created on.
 It is possible to access your wallet from multiple devices by using your mnemonic, but you will create a separate PIN for each device, so they might not be the same.

-As a security feature, your device will reset your PIN if you or someone else enters the wrong PIN three times in a row.
+As a security feature, your device will reset your PIN if you or someone else enters the wrong PIN 3 times in a row.
 This is to prevent a malicious party from continually guessing until they get your PIN right.

 If your PIN is reset, you will need to enter your mnemonic through